rust-or/highs-sys/README.md

 winget install -e --id Ninja-build.Ninja
 ```

-If desired, libz needs to be installed and made discoverable by setting the `ZLIB_ROOT` environment variable.
+If desired, libz needs to be installed and made discoverable by adding the `libz-sys` crate as a dependency in your project or manually setting up libz and setting the `ZLIB_ROOT` environment variable.

 ### Using a pre-installed version of HiGHS